 Another important question we ask is: Could you be dehydrated?
 With insufficient water, the salinity, and thus osmotic pressure, of the cerebrospinal fluid in the cranium rises.
-This painful head pressure can be relieved by drinking an adequate amount of water.
+This painful head pressure can be relieved with adequate hydration.

-Once we have established that the headache does not seem to involve another condition, we determine the type of headache to help us select the most effective treatment.
-There are three main types of chronic headaches:
+Once we have established that the headache does not seem to involve another condition, we determine the type of headache to help us select the most effective treatment for three main types of chronic headaches:

-1. Tension Headache – Characterized by tension and pain in neck, shoulders, head, face, TMJ; feels like a tight cap squeezing the entire head.
+- Tension Headache.
+Characterized by tension and pain in neck, shoulders, head, face, TMJ; feels like a tight cap squeezing the entire head.

-2. Vascular Headache – Deep throbbing pain from excessively dilated blood vessels in the meninges, causing migraine and cluster headaches.
+- Vascular Headache.
+Deep throbbing pain from excessively dilated blood vessels in the meninges, causing migraine and cluster headaches.

-3. Inflammatory – Accompanies sinus infection, URI or UR allergy; constant, deep facial pain, often exacerbated by movement.
+- Inflammatory.
+Accompanies sinus infection, URI or UR allergy; constant, deep facial pain, often exacerbated by movement.

 A structural imbalance is often the root cause of chronic headaches.
 While massaging tense muscles can bring temporary relief, correcting a structural imbalance can bring long-term relief from chronic headaches.
 Two factors influence a successful massage treatment:

-1. Release of contracted muscles: Skilled massage therapists release the upper thoracic fascia, the contracted musculature of all cervical and upper thoracic muscles, and all skeletal attachments.
+- Release of contracted muscles.
+Skilled massage therapists release the upper thoracic fascia, the contracted musculature of all cervical and upper thoracic muscles, and all skeletal attachments.
 Muscle tension constricts blood flow to these muscles and to the head.
 This combination of muscle spasm and inadequate blood supply is the primary cause of pain in tension headaches.

-2. Structural Alignment: Back, neck and shoulder tension often creates a structural imbalance, as can treatment to these muscles alone.
-So we balance upper back work by including lower back massage; and posterior work by also releasing anterior and lateral muscular structures, thus allowing any structural or postural misalignment to rebalance.
+- Structural Alignment.
+Back/neck/shoulder tension often creates a structural imbalance, as can treatment to these muscles alone.
+So we balance upper back work by including lower back massage, and posterior work by also releasing anterior and lateral muscles, thus allowing any structural or postural misalignment to rebalance.
 The correction of postural deviation is often all that is needed to prevent future headaches.
-For vascular headaches, structural realignment has the additional benefit of improving the flow of cerebrospinal fluid and blood to the head, giving long-lasting benefits for the relief of vascular headaches.
+For vascular headaches, structural realignment has the additional benefit of improving the flow of cerebrospinal fluid and blood to the head, giving long-lasting relief.

-In addition to hands-on treatment, at Pacific Massage Services, we also counsel patients on postural causes of headache, such as long hours of driving, or phone or computer work.
-We make suggestions for improvement, for example: placing the computer monitor at eye level and use of ergonomic seating.
+In addition to hands-on treatment, at Pacific Massage Services, we also counsel patients on postural causes of headache, such as long hours of phone or computer work.
+We make suggestions for improvement, for example placing the computer monitor at eye level and use of ergonomic seating.
 As well, we advise patients on lifestyle changes such as sufficient water intake and possible dietary causes.
-When appropriate, we recommend stretching, exercise, chiropractic care, physical therapy, nutritional counseling or medical attention.
+When appropriate, we recommend stretching, exercise, chiropractic care, physical therapy or medical attention.